TheBacktester/strategy/index.md

 The strategy is based on a nearly 7-year backtest, starting on 1rd Jan.
 2015 until 19th Nov.
 2021.

-The Longterm gains strategy has a Stoploss of 25%, which was hitted 13 times in the last 7 years.
+The Longterm gains strategy
+	* Has a Stoploss of 25%, which was hitted 13 times in the last 7 years.
 This strategy has an average 0f 9.4% per month and should be used to make profit out of compound interest.
-	- How to use the strategy: Make an initial deposit and be patient a couple years.
+	* How to use the strategy: Make an initial deposit and be patient a couple years.
 Compound interest is a magical thing!
-		$1000 turned into over 1 Milion Dollars in just 7 years.
+	* $1000 turned into over 1 Milion Dollars in just 7 years.
-The Shortterm gains strategy trades higher amounts, but has no Stoploss.
+The Shortterm gains strategy
+	* Trades higher amounts, but has no Stoploss.
 The monthly returns are consequently higher, but the entire account can crash, which happend 4 times in the last 7 years.
-	- How to use the strategy: Make an initial deposit and withdrawal either at the end of each month or at the end of each quarter (every 3 months) for a slight use of compound interest.
+	* How to use the strategy: Make an initial deposit and withdrawal either at the end of each month or at the end of each quarter (every 3 months) for a slight use of compound interest.
-	- Even tough the entire account can crash, there is a highly positive return (+xxx in 7 years), you just have to refund your account with you initial deposit, after a crash.
+	* Even tough the entire account can crash, there is a highly positive return (+xxx in 7 years), you just have to refund your account with you initial deposit, after a crash.
 The withdrawals secure your money.

 The tables show the money made during backtesting for every year back to 2015 and the average monthly results.
 Please be aware that some years are super strong (2015 and 2020), other years like 2019 are not that strong.
 Sometimes I don’t trade for an entire month, because no good situation occurred.
 This patience will be rewarded later.